 In other words, in a OOP language, code is written to define the classes and respective objects by following four principles: encapsulation, abstraction, inheritance, and polymorphism.

 Object Oriented Programming Principles

 Search anywhere else on the web and you'll quickly find a list of principles linked to OOP.
 Those are: encapsulation, abstraction, inheritance and polymorphism.
-Next you can find a very summed up definition for each of them:
+Let’s see what these principles actually mean:

 This is not, however, where I'll focus on this article.
 At least, not on the more scholar version of the object oriented programming principles.
 Here you'll find more practical knowledge about object oriented programming and real insights on how to improve in the art of turning everything into an object.
 By the end of this article, it'll be perfectly clear why that is relevant for everyone who is programming out there.